Tanyashri/Tanyashri/README.md

 ### Hey there 👋, I'm Tanyashri

 🌱 I'm a passionate Computer Science student.
-🧑‍💻 I'm currently working on my University project.
+🧑‍💻 I'm currently working on Web-dev.
 ✨ Looking to collaborate on open-source projects and brainstorming innovative ideas.
 📫 Feel free to reach out : tanyashrim2005@gmail.com